-It was fair to assume that a frame with an ‘H’ number was ‘different’ somehow and a frame without an ‘H’ was stock or built to known standards.
-But as I said above, the ‘H’ was only used for a short period so something must have changed in production towards the end of 1975 when the ‘H’ began and something must have happened late 1979 for it to come to an end.
+It was fair to assume during the period that the ‘H’ appeared on frames that a frame with an ‘H’ number was ‘different’ somehow and a frame without an ‘H’ was stock or built to known standards.
+But as I said above, the ‘H’ was only used for a short period so something must have changed in production towards the end of 1975 when the ‘H’ began and something must have happened late 1979 for it disappear from frames.

 Both SB534 and SB576 are very early examples of Reynolds 753 frames.
 These date to the beginning of 1976.
 Both of these frames are also listed as Time Trial Specials.
 Reynolds 753 was introduced to the public at the Paris Cycle Show in October 1975.

 Therefore, my opinion is that the ‘H’ reference seems to have been introduced at the end of 1975 and it corresponds with the introduction of Reynolds 753 and the start of orders for 753 frames and specials being received by the SBDU.

 That brings me to why it all seemed to disappear in 1979, and I think that all comes down to the amount of frames being produced.
 I have several frames in the dataset from mid to late 1979 and early 1980 and none of these have an associated ‘H’ reference stamped on the frame, so I’m confident, based on that data, that late 1979 was the point at which the ‘H’ stamp disappeared.